US population center moves 11.8 miles; still in Missouri

 HARTVILLE, Mo.
 (AP) — Some people might describe Hartville, Missouri, as being in the middle of nowhere, but the U.S. Census Bureau on Tuesday announced that it’s the closest town to the middle of the nation.

 Gilliland joked that her mother is “related to half the people in the town.”
-The four-block center of Hartville has a diner, barbershop, gas station, hair salon and murals depicting the Civil War and teens fishing.
+The four-block center of Hartville has a diner, barbershop, gas station and hair salon.

-The nation’s population center is calculated every 10 years after the once-a-decade census shows where people are living.
-The heart of America has been located in Missouri since 1980.
+Pastor Melvin Moon, a Hartville City Council member, is hopeful the new designation brings tourists to the area known for Civil War history, antique shops and rivers popular for fishing, canoeing and kayaking.
+The Census Bureau will present a plaque to the town next spring.

+“We are truly the heart of America,” Moon said.
+“This small town represents what’s great about America still: People are neighbors, people take time for each other and they help each other.”

 The center is actually still closer to Plato than Hartville, but the Census Bureau likely wanted to keep it moving “since it is so tied up in our national psyche with expansion and progress,” said Alex Zakrewsky, who is principal planner for Middlesex County, New Jersey, and has predicted the location after past censuses.